2018 Open Reading Period: July 9-October 31

 - We post the results on our website.

-A reading fee of $30 (U.S.) must accompany each submission.
+A reading fee of $30 (U.S.) must accompany each Open Submission manuscript.
 Multiple submissions are accepted, so long as each submission is accompanied by a separate $30 reading fee.
 If you pay the entry fee but fail to submit your manuscript by the deadline, your fee will not be returned.

 Why a reading fee?
 We are an independent, nonprofit literary press.
 Reading fees help defray, but do not entirely cover, the cost of reviewing manuscripts and publishing the books we select through our competitions and reading period.